-Thank you to the Independent Measuring Impact working group members, who have guided this work over the past two years.
+Thank you to the Independent Measuring Impact and Outcomes framework working group members, who have guided this work over the past four years.

-Thank you also to Joette Thomas, from Animate Consulting, for her work developing the toolkit.
+Thank you also to Joette Thomas, from Animate Consulting, and Graeme Reekie from The lasting Difference for their work developing the toolkit and Outcomes Framework.